PPTArena: A Benchmark for PowerPoint Editing: Introduction

 Complementing the benchmark, we present \textbf{PPTPilot}, a structure-aware pilot agent for robust, fine-grained PPT editing.
 PPTPilot decomposes each natural-language instruction into a sequence of semantic operations, chooses between high-level APIs (\eg, \texttt{python-pptx}) and direct XML patching, and validates the outcome against task-specific targets.
 Two design choices are key: \emph{structure-aware planning}, where the agent parses slide masters, placeholders, shape trees, text, and visual data before editing, and \emph{deterministic execution}, where XML-level patches and strict schemas give exact control over fonts, theme color slots, positions, and master-level changes while programmatic tools handle repetitive global operations (\eg, translation, bulk normalization).
 An iterative plan-edit-verify loop, coupled with XML validation and visual checks, improves robustness on visually demanding and long-horizon edits.

 We evaluate a broad spectrum of baselines on PPTArena, including strong proprietary PPT agents (\eg, ChatGPT Agent~\cite{openai2025chatgptagent} and MiniMax Agent~\cite{minimax_m2_2025}), extended-thinking VLM configurations, and ablations of PPTPilot.
-Even with generous prompting and tool access, existing systems struggle to balance instruction fidelity with visual/layout quality on compound, multi-step edits, and they frequently fail on cross-slide dependencies and master-level style changes surfaced by our benchmark.
-In contrast, PPTPilot achieves substantially higher scores, improving over strong proprietary agents and frontier VLM systems by more than 10 percentage points on compound, layout-sensitive, and cross-slide edits, while maintaining competitive performance on simpler cases.
-Nonetheless, PPTPilot and all evaluated agents significantly fail on hard, visually dependent tasks, suggesting both the difficulty of PPTArena and the headroom for future research.
+Even with generous prompting and tool access, existing systems struggle to balance instruction fidelity with visual quality on compound, multi-step edits, and they frequently fail on cross-slide dependencies and master-level changes surfaced by our benchmark.
+In contrast, PPTPilot achieves substantially higher scores, improving over strong proprietary agents and frontier VLM systems by more than 10 percentage points on compound, layout-sensitive, and cross-slide edits, while maintaining competitive performance on simpler tasks.
+Nonetheless, PPTPilot and all evaluated agents still fail on hard, visually dependent tasks, suggesting both the difficulty of PPTArena and the headroom for future research.

-Our key contributions are threefold: (1) \textbf{PPTArena}, a benchmark for agentic PowerPoint editing that (i) operates on deck-native structure rather than rasterized slides, (ii) offers a taxonomy of single- and multi-edit tasks that stress structural grounding, cross-slide consistency, accessibility, and narrative intent, and (iii) pairs each case with element-level ground truths, style targets, and a dual-judge protocol that separately measures instruction fidelity and visual/layout quality, extending beyond prior PPT evaluation setups~\cite{guo-etal-2024-pptc,ge2025autopresentdesigningstructuredvisuals}.
-(2) \textbf{PPTPilot}, a structure-aware pilot agent that plans edits over semantic elements and executes them via a hybrid of high-level programmatic tools and deterministic OOXML patching, with routing, strict schemas, and iterative verification designed for controllability, reliability, and transparency.
+Our key contributions are threefold: (1) \textbf{PPTArena}, a benchmark for agentic PowerPoint editing that (i) operates on deck-native structure rather than rasterized slides, (ii) offers a taxonomy of single- and multi-edit tasks that stress structural grounding, cross-slide consistency, accessibility, and narrative intent, and (iii) pairs each edit with element-level ground-truths, style targets, and a dual-judge protocol (rigorously aligned with human perception) that separately measures instruction fidelity and visual/layout quality, extending beyond prior PPT evaluation setups~\cite{guo-etal-2024-pptc,ge2025autopresentdesigningstructuredvisuals}.
+(2) \textbf{PPTPilot}, a structure-aware pilot agent that plans edits over semantic elements and executes them via a hybrid of high-level programmatic tools and deterministic XML patching, with routing, strict schemas, and iterative verification designed for controllability, reliability, and transparency.
 (3) \textbf{A comprehensive empirical study} of proprietary agents, open VLMs, and PPTPilot variants on PPTArena, revealing that the benchmark is challenging even for state-of-the-art systems.
+Ultimately, we hope our work bridges the gap between static visual perception and actionable agentic AI, demonstrating that true multimodal understanding requires agents not just to interpret visual layouts, but to causally manipulate their underlying structures.